Where to Stay in Plaka Athens for 2025: The Old City

 Where to Stay in Plaka Athens: Athens Grand Suite

-Athens Grand Suite is fortunate to have a unique location: Having breakfast on your balcony means that you are sipping your coffee looking at the Acropolis of Athens, the Temple of the Olympian Zeus, the National Gardens, and the Lycabettus Hill at the same time!
+Athens Grand Suite is fortunate to have a unique location: Having breakfast on your balcony means that you are sipping your coffee while looking at the Acropolis of Athens, the Temple of the Olympian Zeus, the National Gardens, and the Lycabettus Hill at the same time!

 The apartment is perfect for a group of up to 8 people as it has 2 large double bedrooms, a bedroom with 2 single beds, and 2 sofa beds in the living room.